stho32/Training/P022/README.md

 # "code2json" a scanner/parser that will convert your code to easily processable json for analytics

-- [ ] (R001) the scanner/lexer contains token scanners for
-  - [ ] (R002) token that are represendet by a set of valid characters, e.g. all forms of whitespaces
-  - [ ] (R003) tokens that are enframed by certain strings like multiline comments in c# ( "/*" -> "*/" )
-  - [ ] (R004) tokens that can start with one set of characters but continue with another set.
-E.g. a variable might start with $ but another $ later would mean that another variables name starts.
-  - [ ] maybe more, as many as you need
-- [ ] (R005) there are preconfigured scanners for the following languages
+- [ ] (R005) there are preconfigured scanners/parsers for the following languages
   - [ ] (R006) C#
   - [ ] (R007) T-SQL
 - [ ] (R008) the official output format of the scanner is json